A Drummers Guide to Cleaning Cymbals

 Hand Polishing

 If your cymbal has tough stains like heavy oxidation or ground-in dirt, acid-based cleaners might not work.
 They may not be strong enough to remove stubborn marks or dried tape residue.
-This is especially true if you are dealing with a cymbal that has deep tonal grooves such as Meinl Byzance, Sabian AAs or Zildjian As and Ks.
+This is especially true if you are dealing with a cymbal with deep tonal grooves such as Meinl Byzance, Sabian AAs, or Zildjian As and Ks.

 A cymbal with a logo on it and a drumset in the background